HaydenD100/8Bit-Computer-Emulator/README.md

 # 8-Bit Computer
 Custom 8-Bit computer emulator enspired by the 6502 written in C++.
+With a custom Assembler that converts the custom Assembly into custom machine code.

 # Machine Description